n7tae/QnetGateway/README.md

 QnetGateway is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 QnetGateway is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the LICENSE file for more details.

 Many thanks go to **Colby W1BSB**, **Will W4WWM** and **Carty KA2Y** for recent help, suggestions, discussion and criticisms of the Qnet*/MMDVMHost phase of this long-term project!
 Also thanks to Jonathan G4KLX for MMDVMHost.
 It gave QnetGateway access to a large number of D-Star compatible modems!

-Finally, QnetGateway is brought to you by the folks at **QuadNet2 USA IRC Network**, but it should work on *any* IRCDDB network.

 73